jfpatrick/accsoft-gui-rad-comrad/docs/basic/controls.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To alter the window's cycle selector, click "PLS" button in the main toolbar to open the dialog.
-It you cannot locate the button, it could have been hidden by overriding the toolbar's contents: refer to :doc:`../advanced/plugins`.
+If you cannot locate the button, it could have been hidden by overriding the toolbar's contents: refer to :doc:`../advanced/plugins`.

 .. figure:: ../img/pls_dialog.png